gifford-lab/caffe-cnn/README.md

 	+ example/data/test.txt

-+ Train a simple neural network on the toy training data
++ Train a simple neural network on the toy training data:

 	```
 python run.py train example/param.list
 ```

-+ Use the trained network to make prediction on the toy test set
++ Find the model snapshot with the best performance on validation set and use it to make prediction on the toy test set:

 	```
 python run.py test example/param.list
 ```

-+ Evaluate the testing result
++ Evaluate the prediction:

 	```
 python run.py test_eval example/param.list